comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 show the aggregated results for the different combinations of our setup for the discover and short queries of the benchmark, respectively.
 We omit results from complex queries, as none of the approaches achieve a level of accuracy significantly higher than 0%.
-Furthermore, [](#results-queries-fragmentation) shows the aggregated results of all discover queries over different fragmentation strategies with different post multiplication factors.
 Concretely, each table shows the average ($$\overline{t}$$) and median ($$\tilde{t}$$) execution times (ms), the average ($$\overline{t}_1$$) and median ($$\tilde{t}_1$$) time until first result (ms), average number of HTTP requests per query ($$\overline{req}$$), total number of results on average per query ($$\sum ans$$), average accuracy ($$\overline{acc}$$), and number of timeouts ($$\sum to$$) across all queries.
 The combinations with the highest accuracy value are marked in bold.
 The number of HTTP requests is counted across all query executions that did not time out within each combination.
 The timeout column represents the number of query templates that lead to a timeout for a given combination.